The Masters weather forecast after thunderstorms hit Augusta

 The start of Masters week was impacted by inclement weather at Augusta National with Monday’s practice round suspended after thunderstorms.

-However, the rain had cleared by the time the Masters began on Thursday with Rory McIlroy renewing his bid to win a first green jacket and complete golf’s career grand slam but suffering a horrific end to his round with two double bogeys.
+However, the rain had cleared by the time the Masters began on Thursday with Rory McIlroy renewing his bid to win a first green jacket and complete golf’s career grand slam.

 After initially announcing a delay to the start of the practice session on Monday, organisers confirmed a suspension and evacuation of Augusta.